mmicros/Pong/README.md

 # Pong
 Simple pong game to learn more Javascript.

-Some helpful info to get acquainted with the canvas element:
+Some helpful info to get acquainted with the canvas element as well as multiplayer user handling:

 * [Overview of canvases](https://www.w3schools.com/graphics/canvas_intro.asp)